Circular solutions

 Objectives

-• Our work with circular solutions aims to help us reach our short- and long-term climate targets for 2030 and 2045, respectively.
+- Our work with circular solutions aim to help us reach our short- and long-term climate targets in 2030 and 2045.

-• We are to set a target for reducing the use of virgin raw materials in our products.
+- We will set a target for reducing the use of virgin raw materials in our products.

 Our work with circular solutions